lrc-se/bth-anax-lite/sql/setup-webshop.md

 `SELECT * FROM oophp_viewalert;`

 Shows a summary of unhandled product stock level alerts.
-An alert is automatically issued whenever a product's stock level falls below 5.
+An alert is automatically issued whenever a product's stock level falls below 5, but is not reissued for any subsequent changes that remain below that limit – only changes that cross the limit from above are recorded.